This location is now accepting new students.

 Once you are a student, wear a clean gi with patches and belt.
-NOTE: Since we train outside, t-shirts are allowed during summer in the place of gi jacket.
+NOTE: If you are training outside, t-shirts are allowed during summer in the place of gi jacket.

 Woman wear a white t-shirt under gi - men do not traditionally wear a shirt under gi.

 No shoes allowed on dojo floor.
 (If exception is needed, see Sensei).